 7 Steps to Lease »

-Learn more about the little known, and often misunderstood category of public land ownership that benefits Minnesota's public schools.
+Learn more about the little known public lands that benefit Minnesota's public schools.

-If you would like to learn more about DNR construction aggregate leasing opportunities, please contact:
+If you would like to learn more about construction aggregate leasing opportunities, please contact:

 500 Lafayette Road